tkhq/docs/docs/solutions/embedded-wallets/react-components.md

 # React Components

-Turnkey offers react components to create embedded wallets without having to setup a backend by using NextJs server actions and associated directives.
+Turnkey offers react components to create embedded wallets without having to setup a backend by using Next.js [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) and associated directives.
 Each component uses the **authIframeClient** from [@turnkey/sdk-react](https://www.npmjs.com/package/@turnkey/sdk-react).
-An example is hosted TODO, and reference to the code can be found [here](https://github.com/tkhq/sdk/tree/main/examples/react-components)
+An example is hosted [here](https://wallets.turnkey.com/), and reference to the code can be found [here](https://github.com/tkhq/sdk/tree/main/examples/react-components)

 ## How to Use Turnkey React Components

 To use the Turnkey React components effectively, your project is required to:

-1. Use **Next.js 13+** with the **App Directory structure** to leverage server actions.
+1. Use **Next.js 13+** with the [/app directory structure](https://nextjs.org/docs/app) to leverage server actions.
 2. Import Turnkey's default styles in your `layout.tsx` or equivalent entry point:

    ```tsx